lisiki-jp/okinawa_gametheory/README.md

 ## Key data
 ### Reality-bending dependency (Okinawa 108%; National avg 12%)
 Naha politicians' optimal financial strategy is vastly different from that of other prefectural governors.
-Naha has relatively small incentives to take care of the local economy, or a healthy local society that produces tax revenue.
+Naha has small (or negative to get more aid) incentives to take care of the local economy, or a healthy local society that produces tax revenue.

 ```mermaid
 xychart-beta